bloominstituteoftechnology/Sprint-Challenge--JavaScript/ANSWERS.md

 - new- Creating a new constant by using `this` in a constructor function.

 5. Why do we need super() in an extended class?
-- `super()` is needed in order to have access to the methods defined for the parent class from which the child class was extended.
+- `super()` is needed in order to have access to the attributes and methods defined for the parent class from which the child class was extended.